 For example, you could sit back and drink a good cup of coffee at the Calgary International Airport Maple Leaf Lounge.

 Above: Calgary International Airport Maple Leaf Lounge

-Or enjoy a cup of wine while reading in a cell free zone in the Charles de Gaulle Air Canada Maple Leaf Lounge
+Or enjoy a glass of wine while reading in a phone-free zone in the Maple Leaf Lounge at Charles de Gaulle (CDG) in Paris.

 Above: CDG Maple Leaf Lounge

 These sleek establishments offer complimentary refreshments (both alcoholic and non-alcoholic beverages), snacks, high-speed Wi-Fi access, cell-free quiet zones, a broad selection of newspaper and magazines and business centers where you can print, make copies or fax anything you need.
 Most of them even have showers so you can freshen-up right before you hop on your plane.

 There’s nothing to it.
 All you have to do is present your AeroplanPlus® Platinum Card at the entrance, along with a confirmed Air Canada (or a partner airline) departing ticket for the same day, and you’re in.

 The complimentary access to the lounge only applies to you as the main cardholder and to any additional Platinum cardholders as well (that’s probably why they charge a fee for it).
 But don’t worry about having to leave your kids or your friends in the hall while you sit back and relax.
 You can bring guests with you for a fee that ranges from $20 to $30 per guest.